 Healthy Popsicle Recipes

-If you’re looking for some kid-friendly, parent-approved popsicles then I’ve got 5 great recipes for you.
-These healthy popsicles taste just as good (if not better) than store bought, and they’ve got real ingredients as well as colors too.
+If you’re looking for some kid-friendly, parent-approved popsicles then I’ve got five great vegan popsicle recipes for you.
+These healthy pops taste just as good (if not better) than store-bought, and they’ve got real ingredients as well as colors too.

 creamy strawberry popsicles in a pile over ice.